Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 1. The ACCC and the RBA acknowledge the benefits of coordination, liaison and sharing perspectives and expertise relevant to competition in financial services.

-2. The Chairman of the ACCC and the Governor of the RBA will meet at least every twelve months to discuss relevant issues, including competition in financial services and the operation of the payments system.
+2. The Chair of the ACCC and the Governor of the RBA will meet at least every twelve months to discuss relevant issues, including competition in financial services and the operation of the payments system.

 4. There will be regular contact between officers of the two organisations on routine matters.